 \section{Abstract}

 We show that every integrally closed $\fm$-primary ideal $I$ in a commutative Noetherian local ring $(R,\fm,k)$ has maximal complexity and curvature, i.e., $ \cx_R(I) = \cx_R(k) $ and $ \curv_R(I) = \curv_R(k) $.
 As a consequence, we characterize complete intersection local rings in terms of complexity, curvature and complete intersection dimension of such ideals.
 The analogous results on projective, injective and Gorenstein dimensions are known.
-However, we provide simple and elementary proofs of these results as well.
+However, we provide short proofs of these results as well.